inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/should-more-public-trust-in-data-driven-systems-be-the-goal-blog.md

 link: "https://www.adalovelaceinstitute.org/should-more-public-trust-in-data-driven-systems-be-the-goal/"
 keywords: []
 learnTags: ["trust","bias","researchCentre"]
-summary: |-
-  A discussion of how acknowledging the ways structural inequalities shape public trust, and distrust, in data-driven systems leads to a better understanding of the limits of that trust.
+summary: "A discussion of how acknowledging the ways structural inequalities shape public trust, and distrust, in data-driven systems leads to a better understanding of the limits of that trust. "
 ---